 Lines Of Credit

-If you want a flexible form of financing, a line of credit might be right up your alley.
-You’ll be able to initiate draws from your line of credit, and the lender sends the funds immediately to your bank account.
+If you want a flexible form of financing, getting a line of credit might be right up your alley.
+You’ll be able to initiate draws from your line of credit, and the lender will send the funds immediately to your bank account.

 Since a line of credit is revolving, your funds will become available to use again as you pay down your balance.
 Interest and/or fees are charged on the borrowed portion of funds.
 If you don’t use your line of credit, you won’t pay interest to the lender.

 A line of credit is a good option when you need immediate access to cash, such as to purchase supplies or to pay for an unexpected expense, like repairs to your vehicle or equipment.